-All staff in educational establishments in South Lanarkshire Council are required to receive an annual update and follow the advice and guidance contained within the Education Operating Procedures.
-All staff must also complete a Learn On Line Course (Child Protection in Education).
+All staff in educational establishments in South Lanarkshire Council receive an annual Child protection update and are required to follow the advice and guidance contained within relevant Education Operating Procedures.
+They must also complete a mandatory Learn On Line Course (Child Protection in Education).